Abdominal Cuts Review - Does This Fat Burner Work? Are lack of results and side effects deal breakers?

 You should take Abdominal Cuts according to the directions on the label.
 The recommended serving for the majority of the supplements is two capsules per day.

-Can I take Abdominal Cuts if I have a health condition?
+Can I take Ab Cuts if I have a health condition?

 Women who are pregnant or nursing, those with health conditions of any kind, people taking prescription medications or anyone under 18 years of age should consult with a licensed physician prior to using weight-loss supplements, including Abdominal Cuts.